 In a GWAS, allele frequency for each SNP is compared between cases and controls.
 Promising signals—in which allele frequencies deviate significantly in case and control populations—are validated in replication cohorts.
 To have adequate statistical power to identify variants associated with a phenotype, large numbers of cases and controls, typically thousands of each, are studied.
 Because up to 1 million SNPs are evaluated in a GWAS, false-positive findings are expected to occur frequently when using standard statistical thresholds.
 Therefore, stringent statistical rules are used to declare a positive finding, usually using a threshold of P < 1 × 10-7.[12,13,14]

-Broad-scale genome sequencing approaches, including multigene or gene panel testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
-Several institutions and companies offer tumor sequencing, and institutions are developing "precision medicine" programs that sequence tumor genomes to identify driver genetic alterations that are targetable for therapeutic benefit to patients.[1,2,3] Many of these tumor-based approaches use reference germline DNA sequences to identify pathogenic alterations, which can also provide information on inherited risk of cancers in families.
+Broad-scale genome sequencing approaches, including multigene panel testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
+Several institutions and companies offer tumor sequencing, and some are developing precision medicine programs that sequence tumor genomes to identify driver genetic alterations that are targetable for therapeutic benefit to patients.[1,2,3] Many of these tumor-based approaches use germline DNA sequences as a reference to discriminate between DNA changes only within the tumor and those that are potentially inherited.
 In the genetic counseling and cancer risk assessment –setting, the use of gene panel testing to evaluate inherited cancer risk is becoming more common and may become routine in the near future, with institutions and companies offering gene panel testing to detect alterations in a host of cancer risk–associated genes.

 DNA sequencing technologies have undergone rapid evolution, particularly since 2005 when massively parallel sequencing, or next-generation sequencing (NGS), was introduced.